-Our commercial viability will depend, in part, on obtaining and maintaining patent protection and trade secret protection of our product candidates, and the methods used to manufacture them, as well as successfully defending these patents against third-party challenges.
-Our ability to stop third parties from making, using, selling, offering to sell, or importing our products is dependent upon the extent to which we have rights under valid and enforceable patents or trade secrets that cover these activities.
+Our commercial viability will depend, in part, on obtaining and maintaining patent protection and trade secret protection of our product candidates, and the methods used to manufacture and utilize them, as well as successfully defending these patents against thirdparty challenges.
+Our ability to stop third parties from making, using, selling, offering to sell, or importing our products is dependent upon the extent to which we have rights under valid and enforceable patents or trade secrets that cover these products and activities.

-We have licensed certain patent and other intellectual property rights that cover cardiospheres (CSps), and cardiosphere-derived cells (CDCs), (including our CAP-1002 product candidate) from the University of Rome, JHU, and CSMC.
+We have licensed certain patent and other intellectual property rights that cover cardiospheres, and cardiosphere-derived cells, (including our deramiocel product candidate) from the University of Rome, JHU, and CSMC.
 We have also licensed certain patent and other intellectual property rights from CSMC that cover extracellular vesicles, such as exosomes and microvesicles.
 Under the license agreements with the University of Rome and JHU, those institutions prosecute and maintain their patents and patent applications in collaboration with us.
 We rely on these institutions to file, prosecute, and maintain patent applications, and otherwise protect the intellectual property to which we have a license, and we have not had and do not have primary control over these activities for certain of these patents or patent applications and other intellectual property rights.
 We cannot be certain that such activities by these institutions have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents and other intellectual property rights.
 Under our Amended and Restated Exclusive License Agreement with CSMC, financial responsibility for the prosecution and maintenance of certain patent applications thereunder.
 Our enforcement of certain of these licensed patents or defense of any claims asserting the invalidity and/or unenforceability of these patents would also be subject to the cooperation of the University of Rome, JHU, and/or CSMC.

-The patent positions of pharmaceutical and biopharmaceutical companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain unresolved.
-No consistent laws regarding the breadth of claims allowed in biopharmaceutical patents has emerged to date in the United States.
-The biopharmaceutical patent situation outside the United States is even more uncertain.
+The patent positions of pharmaceutical and biopharmaceutical companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain uncertain and unclear.
+No clear statutes or common law regarding the breadth of claims allowed in biopharmaceutical patents has clearly emerged to date in the

+United States.
+The biopharmaceutical patent situation outside the United States may be more uncertain.
 Changes in either the patent laws or in interpretations of patent laws in the United States and other countries may diminish the value of our intellectual property.
-Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in the patents we own or that are in-licensed.
+Accordingly, we cannot predict the breadth of claims that may be allowed, or remain valid or enforceable in the patents we own or that are in-licensed.
 Further, if any of our owned or in-licensed patents are determined by legal authority to be invalid or unenforceable, it could impact our ability to commercialize or license our technology.